SKBruck/voltdocs/README.md

 Execute: `jekyll serve` and browse to http://127.0.0.1:4000/

+If it is a draft, execute: `jekyll serve --drafts --future`

 ### Commit your changes

 Commit your changes to the repository and push.
 The CI server will run a few tests against your article.
 Your article won't become live until it's pulled over to the server which (for now) is a manual process.